FooBarWidget/streaming_find/README.markdown

 Supported adapters
 ------------------

-Only MySQL is supported at this time.
+Only MySQL and SQLite are supported at this time.
 Please contribute to have more adapters supported.

 Note however that even though `streaming_find` does its best to load results one-by-one, the Ruby MySQL driver still loads the entire result set into memory.
 However this amount of memory is fairly small compared to what ActiveRecord would otherwise use, so it's still a win.
 We've tested this in production with queries that return tens of thousands of rows, and the system could handle it fine.